 Evolution of the German National Sustainability Strategy

 In January 2017, the Federal Cabinet adopted the “German Sustainable Development Strategy – 2016 Relaunch”, thereby amending the National Sustainability Strategy entitled “Prospects for Germany”, which had been adopted in 2002.
-In 2018 the strategy was updated.
-This process included the introduction of overarching principles of sustainability.
+In 2018, the Strategy was updated, including the introduction of overarching principles of sustainability.
+In 2021, the transformation areas and levers were established.

-Agenda 2030 Sustainable Development Goals that are of major importance to the BMEL
+The 2030 Agenda: Sustainable Development Goals that are of major importance to the BMEL

 The following SDGs play a crucial role for the policies of the Federal Ministry of Food and Agriculture: